OSIPI/osipi.github.io/pages/pages-root-folder/about.md

 **Who is leading OSIPI?**
 -------------------------

-OSIPI is managed by a **leadership team** of 4 members nominated by the ISMRM perfusion study group (past chair, chair, co-chair, secretary).
+OSIPI is led by a **management team** of 4 members nominated by the ISMRM perfusion study group (past chair, chair, co-chair, secretary).
 Each is appointed for 1 year with a rotation on the annual meeting of the ISMRM, when a new secretary is nominated by the study group and the past chair rotates off.
-The current leadership team consists of:
+The current management team consists of:

 {% include taskforce/leads.html leads=site.data.leadership %}